buckaroo-it/WooCommerce/readme.txt

 == Changelog ==
 = 2.4.1 =
-Compability update with php 5.4 & below.
+Compatibility update with php 5.4 & below.

 = 2.4.0 =
 Update plugin to work with WooCommerce 3.0.
 This includes the following changes: